Harris is leaning into her history as a prosecutor. It's not the first time

 When Harris became district attorney, she started initiatives like Back on Track, a job training program for people who were first time nonviolent offenders.
 Supporters of Harris say that the program, and other efforts by Harris, were ahead of her time.

 But some other efforts received criticism — especially her work to cut down on truancy which criminalized parents whose kids were missing school.
-That history came back to haunt her 2019 campaign.
+That history was one that concerned many voters in 2019.

 Allies like Chiu, though, said times have changed.
 “It was a very different time in 2003 than it is in ‘24,” Chiu said.